Clement Flagler: Post World War I

 After World War I Flagler served as commandant of the Army's Engineer School at Camp Humphreys, Virginia and then chief engineer of the department based in Honolulu, Hawaii.

 In 1921 Flagler was assigned to Baltimore as chief engineer of the Eastern Division, the post in which he was serving when he died.

 Military awards

 General Flagler was a recipient of the Legion of Honor and the Croix de Guerre for his World War I service.

 Death and interment

-General Flagler died at Johns Hopkins University Hospital and was buried at Arlington National Cemetery, in Arlington, Virginia.
+General Flagler died at Johns Hopkins Hospital in Baltimore and was buried at Arlington National Cemetery, in Arlington County, Virginia.

 Family

 In 1897, Flagler married Mrs. Caroline DeWitt Quinan (1870–1938) in Salt Lake City.
 Caroline DeWitt had children with her first husband, William R. Quinan, from whom she was divorced in 1896, but none with Flagler.